omaralfaqih6/breast_cancer_wisconsin/README.md

 # Recommendations
 - Provide a list of actionable items to be addressed by your audience, for example, for doctors.
 - Based on the importance of features, highlight the features and what should be done or considered in measuring them.
+- In future cancer identification projects, additional data like cell colour, relative position, density, etc. could be added into the dataset - considering the advances in imaging technology from the publication date (1992) to now (2025)

 - If we have more time on the project, what can we do more/enhance?

 # Team members
 Below are our team members: